 Many foods can be cooked in the Instant Pot in a fraction of the time.
 Find out the exact time savings in our Instant Pot cooking times cheat sheet.

-Seriously, gone are the days of frustration caused by not having defrosted anything for dinner when you need to have the food on the table in 30 minutes.
+Seriously, gone are the days of frustration caused by not having defrosted anything for dinner when you need to have the food on the table quick.
 The Instant Pot solves that problem.

-You just need to know the proper cooking times for these foods, and you’re good to go.
-That’s why we’ve put together this useful cooking times cheat sheet that you can use to remember all the cooking times for the foods you make all the time.
+You just need to know the proper Instant Pot cooking times for these foods, and you’re good to go.
+That’s why we’ve put together this useful printable cheat sheet that you can use to remember all the cooking times for the foods you make all the time.

 You can even download a copy here and print it out, if you want.